Frequently Asked Questions

 And you need to ensure that your film doesn't depict unhealthy or unsafe activities - such as smoking, misusing alcohol, using drugs or harmful gambling - in a positive or glamorising way.

 In selecting winning films the judges will be looking for films which are evidently made by young people and not made for young people.

 Sometimes older people will help a young film-maker to make their film.
 That is OK.

-But if someone over 24 helps a young film-maker or team to make a film for The Outlook for Someday it is important that their help is supportive of the young film-maker or team to make their own creative and editorial decisions.
+But if someone over 24 helps a young film-maker or team to make a film for The Someday Challenge it is important that their help is supportive of the young film-maker or team to make their own creative and editorial decisions.
 They must not make those decisions on behalf of the young film-maker or team.

 To decide if your film is to be one of the 20 Winning Films, the Judging Team will be asking themselves these questions:

 - Is the film relevant to the theme of sustainability and does it show us your 'outlook for someday'?

 - How well does the visual and audio approach support the idea(s) and/or message(s)?

 - How well does the visual and audio quality support the content of the film?

 - Is the film original / creative / distinctive / powerful / challenging / inspiring / funny?